Spinach stirred in a thick and luscious Béchamel Sauce.

 Not to mention that Geta’s cooking repertoire is much larger than my grandmother’s, she even cooks many of those Romanian dishes my grandmother never would have cooked, because they contained something like butter or milk… Yes, my grandmother was a pioneer of dairy-free eating before this term was even invented, I suppose.
 At least in Romania, I strongly doubt anybody has ever imagined eating dairy-free in the 1950’s when my grandma got married and started cooking.
 She didn’t like eating anything white, she would say, so no milk, butter, white cheese, cooked and visible egg whites (only scrambled eggs) or plain cooked rice, rice we had often but only cooked in broth to make it yellow or with tomatoes to make it red.
 I remember her saying that if milk and butter were blue, she would eat them.

 So I vividly remember the first time I ever ate mashed potatoes made with butter and milk (I was about 16), and I have to say that I was shocked at how different they were from my grandmother’s version with oil and potato water.
 It was in Geta’s house that I had those wonderful mashed potatoes and from that moment on I’ve started to doubt my grandmother’s cooking theories about milk and butter, which I found to be perfectly right up until that moment.
-After that came the Romanian Aubergine Salad made with mayonnaise instead of only oil, my grandmother never like that, so I’ve learned to make mayonnaise only to be able to enjoy this salad with mayonnaise from time to time and this creamed Spinach in Béchamel Sauce, which is sooooooo much tastier than its plain oil version.
+After that came the Romanian Aubergine Salad made with mayonnaise instead of only oil, my grandmother never like that, so I’ve learned to make mayonnaise only to be able to enjoy this salad with mayonnaise from time to time and this Creamy Spinach in Béchamel Sauce with Garlic, which is sooooooo much tastier than its plain oil version.

 I do hope you give this dish a try, it is so easy to make, it would be a great, fuss-free introduction to Romanian cooking and I am pretty sure that if you like spinach, you would love this.
 It makes a great side dish for fish or chicken for instance (we had it with fish and green spelt berries last week – wonderful!), but you can have it as a main dish with a poached egg or scrambled eggs on top and a slice of bread on the side.

 I usually make this dish with frozen spinach, it is more convenient and I can get it any time of the year, but of course you can substitute fresh spinach for it, that would be the real traditional Romanian way.
 The sauce is slightly different from a typical Béchamel Sauce, I replaced about half of the milk with vegetable broth, I feel that brings on more flavor and spiciness.
 But feel free to use only milk, if you wish.
-This Spinach with Béchamel Sauce serves 4 as a side dish or 2-3 as a main dish.
+This Creamy Spinach with Béchamel Sauce and Garlic serves 4 as a side dish or 2-3 as a main dish.

 Spinach in Béchamel SaucePrint This